The Best of UB40 – Volume Two

 The Best of UB40 – Volume Two is a compilation album by English Reggae group UB40, released in 1995.
 In 2005 the album was re-released as a two double pack.
+However, with this re-release they unfortunately dropped the classic hit “The Way You Do the Things You Do.”
 The Best of UB40 – Volume Two peaked at number 91 on Germany Charts.

 Reception

 Stephen Thomas Erlewine from AllMusic feels that with the focus of the collection on the group's "pop-reggae crossovers" from the 1990s "fans of UB40's political edge and their genuine reggae roots won't find much of interest here."
 However, he does believe it represents "a good summation of the band's second decade".